Huang Zitao

-Huang Zitao (黄子韬 (Huáng Zǐtāo); born May 2, 1993), also known by his stage name Tao, is a Chinese rapper, singer, producer and actor.
+Huang Zitao (黄子韬 (Huáng Zǐtāo); born May 2, 1993), also known by his stage name Tao, is a Chinese rapper, singer, songwriter, record producer and actor.
 He is a former member of the South Korean-Chinese boy band Exo and its Chinese sub-unit, Exo-M. After leaving Exo, he made his solo debut in China in 2015 with the mini-album TAO, under the stage name Z.Tao.
 Huang made his acting debut in the romantic movie You Are My Sunshine, followed by TV series Negotiator and The Brightest Star in the Sky.

 Huang ranked 25th on Forbes China Celebrity 100 list in 2017, 35th in 2019, and 37th in 2020.

 Early life

 Huang Zitao was born in Qingdao, Shandong on May 2, 1993.
 As a child, he undertook Wushu training and became a student athlete.
 In late 2010 he was scouted by a representative from SM Entertainment at a talent show.